-In the United States, a vast majority of respondents are playing video games.
-Thanks to a range of devices and content, more than 80% of both men and women say they play, with half of smartphone owners saying they play on a smartphone daily.
-As we might expect, Gen Z and Millennial gamers play the most, logging an average of 11 and 13 hours per week, respectively.
-Gen X gamers follow closely behind with around 10 hours of gameplay every week (figure 7).
+UST AS SOCIAL media has enabled communities and women say they play, with half of smartphone to create and interact around content, and even owners saying they play on a smartphone daily.
+As reach the kind of stardom once reserved for we might expect, Gen Z and Millennial gamers play major celebrities, gaming has opened doors further, the most, logging an average of 11 and 13 hours per empowering people to step directly into once week, respectively.
+Gen X gamers follow closely impossible worlds. behind with around 10 hours of gameplay every week (figure 7).